cbrownstein-lambda/lambda-docs-mkdocs/docs/education/kubernetes/dstack-vllm-llama-3-1.md

               INFO     The dstack server 0.18.11 is running at http://127.0.0.1:3000
    ```

-## Deploying vLLM and serving Llama 3.1
+## Deploying vLLM and serving Hermes 3

+To deploy vLLM and serve the Hermes 3 model:

 5. Open another terminal and activate the virtual environment you created
    earlier by running: